restlessronin/fastgs/README.md

 **This library is currently in *alpha*, neither the functionality nor the API is stable**

-This library provides geospatial MSData image support for fastai.
+This library provides geospatial multi-spectral image support for fastai.
 FastAI already has extensive support for RGB images in the pipeline.
 I try to achieve feature parity for multi-spectral images with this library, specifically in the context of Sentinel 2 geospatial imaging.

 ## Sample Notebooks